Spring Boot Rest API with MyBatis and PostgreSQL

 Spring MyBatis integration

-After database initialization, we need to implement the codes that interact between Spring and MyBatis.
+After database initialization, we need to implement the codes that interact between spring and MyBatis.

 Create Book Model